"

 Risk and Needs Assessments

 The second generation of risk assessments introduced structured risk assessment instruments that incorporated static risk factors shown to be predictive of future criminal behavior.
 Research findings indicated that integrating static risk assessments improved accuracy by approximately 10% compared to relying solely on professional judgment (Gottfredson & Moriarty, 2006).
-These instruments represented a pivotal advancement in standardizing risk assessment practices and mitigating discrepancies and inconsistencies in decision-making across jurisdictions.
-Moreover, this transition from subjective judgment to more objective criteria significantly enhanced the reliability of risk assessments.
+These instruments represented a groundbreaking advancement in standardizing risk assessment practices and mitigating discrepancies and inconsistencies in decision-making across jurisdictions.
+Moreover, this transition from subjective judgment to more objective criteria substantially enhanced the reliability of risk assessments.

 Photograph showing a jail inmate walking with a correctional officer into a building.